DrModupeO/Hackbio-biocoding-internship/README.md

-The file contains the codes for the task in Stage zero for the Hackbio Internship Program for February 2025.
+The file contains the codes for the task in the different stages for the Hackbio Internship Program for February 2025.
-The task involves creating a data structure for the members of a team ( 5 persons but in this case 3 persons) The details include the nmaes, emal addresses, preferred programming language, country aand discipline.
+For Stage 0, the task involved creating a data structure for the members of a team ( 5 persons but in this case 3 persons).The details include the nmaes, emal addresses, preferred programming language, country aand discipline.
+The data structure of choice was the nested dictionary where all the details of the team are placed into one dictionary.
-The data structure of choic is the nested dictionary where all the details of the eam are placed into one dictionary.
+For Stage 1, the task was to create a function translating DNA to a protein.
+The function first transcribed DNA to RNA using the replace function and then translate to protein usig the Seq function from the Bio.Seq package.